vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/5-rag-canopyUI.md

 1. Go to your workbench and open the file `canopy-be/chart/values-test.yaml`

-2. Edit the file to contain the `informatino-search` feature flag.
+2. Edit the file to contain the `information-search` feature flag.
 Feel free to change the prompt, this is the system prompt just like before.

     ```yaml
     LLAMA_STACK_URL: "http://llama-stack-service:8321"